Mining Intelligence and News

 Summary:

-Mineralisation at Paraburdoo is haematite/goethite hosted within the banded iron formations of the Brockman Formation.
+At Paraburdoo and Channar mines, mineralisation occurs as haematite/goethite within the banded iron formation of the Brockman Formation.
 Detrital deposits also occur at these sites.

 The BIF is a member of the ~620 m thick Brockman Iron Formation which makes up part of the 2.63 2.45 Ga Hamersley Group.
 The Hamersley Group comprises almost 2.5 km of consecutive sedimentary and volcanic rocks located within the ca. 80,000 km2 Hamersley Province of the Pilbara craton in North West Australia, approximately 1100 km north of Perth.
 In the lower part, it consists of dolomite, shale and BIF, while the upper part consists of dolerite, various lava types and BIF with minor amounts of tuffs and shales.
 Underlying the Hamersley Group, is the 2.78–2.63 Ga Fortescue Group, which consists of flood basalts and rhyolites.
 These volcanics were laid down on the uplifted and eroded Pilbara block.
 This volcanic succession may contain remnants of a Large Igneous Province (LIP).